(Since my previous posts, quite a few people asked me a basic plan which can be followed, here it is)

-Another simpler approach is to put money in a high yield savings account like Barclays Savings or American Express Savings, of course, their is no rate guarantee and rate do fluctuate (usually go down) over time.
+Another simpler approach is to put money in high yield savings account like Barclays Savings or American Express Savings, of course, there is no rate guarantee and rate do fluctuate (usually go down) over time.

 - Max out pre-tax 401K